Back to all articles

 Example of a chart that doesn't follow best practices for actionable saas dashboards

 It shows a clear drop in engagement of new leads who are trying out your platform.
-What’s less clear however, is who will take action on this, and how.
-If the actions are clearly defined afterwards – for example in a weekly meeting – that will work fine too.
+What’s less clear, however, is who will take action on this, and how.
+If the actions are clearly defined afterward – for example in a weekly meeting – that will work fine too.
 But the chart in itself doesn’t encourage an action directly.

 Example of an actionable SaaS dashboard for sales reps

 Another example is a chart on customer inactivity.
-The longer your customers are inactive, the larger the risk at churn.
-In the following example chart, each line is a threshold which can have a clear retention action defined, for example:
+The longer your customers are inactive, the larger the risk of churn.
+In the following example chart, each line is a threshold that can have a clear retention action defined, for example:

-• After 60 days: second telephone followup to book a 1-on-1 help support session
+• After 60 days: second telephone follow-up to book a 1-on-1 help customer support session

 Example of a chart that drives immediate action for customer success reps

-These kind of actionable charts really help you to do the right things while scaling your company.
+These actionable charts help you to do the right things while scaling your company.
 By simply looking at the dashboards on a daily basis, your teams or colleagues will know which important actions they need to take at every moment.
-No need to book meetings, or to convince them what they should do and why.
+No need to book meetings to ask them for upgrades, or to convince them what they should do and why.

 Start building great SaaS dashboards!

-If you are looking for a new analytics tool, you can always explore the Cumul.io platform for free during a 10-day trial.
-Build dashboards to track your SaaS’ growth, or even offer value-adding insights to your customers through embedded analytics.
+If you are looking for a new SaaS analytics tool, you can always explore the Luzmo platform for free during a 10-day trial.
+Build dashboards to track your SaaS growth, or even offer value-adding insights to your customers through embedded analytics.